Class GlopParameters

 getRelativeMaxCostPerturbation

-public double getRelativeMaxCostPerturbation()optional double relative_max_cost_perturbation = 55 [default = 1e-07];
+public double getRelativeMaxCostPerturbation()optional double relative_max_cost_perturbation = 55 [default = 1e-07];- Specified by:

 - The relativeMaxCostPerturbation.